Partnership area: 869,822 ha

 Nest site surveys will be undertaken improving current estimates of the Northern population (thought to be around 1,300 individuals).
 A long-term monitoring program is being implemented by Olkola and Bush Heritage Australia to assess breeding success based on daily probability of survival, vegetation response to fire management and to further develop remote camera survey techniques.

-This is a long-term project and Bush Heritage wishes to thank our supporters for helping us and Olkola to achieve these outcomes.
+This is a long-term project and we thank all our generous supporters for helping to make it possible.